Suhaibinator/java2go/README.md

 Current limitations:

-* Type parameter bounds (e.g. `<T extends Number>`) are converted into Go constraints, but complex cases may still be approximated.
+* Complex bound combinations or wildcard/variance semantics may still be approximated when translated into Go constraints.
 * Wildcards and variance (`?`, `? extends`, `? super`) are approximated (often as `any`).
 * Generic interfaces are not fully modeled as parameterized Go interfaces yet.